krantiw/Movie-Recommendation--Using-KNN/README.md

 - 9. Create a function  whcih gives the cosine similarity score and finds the top n recommended movies from the sparse matrix

 ![cosine](https://user-images.githubusercontent.com/70027063/117502136-b6b4e700-af9c-11eb-9d7f-e0befaaa4e47.png)

+ When item1 and item2 have a smaller angle --> higher similarity percentage